December 20, 2019 | Purdue Global | Updated January 5, 2021

 6. Electronic Discovery Specialist

 Also known as an e-discovery specialist, this person collects, processes, reviews, transmits, and maintains digital evidence.
-The global e-discovery market is projected to reach $17.32 billion (USD) by 2023, according to a report from the market research group Research and Markets.
+The global e-discovery market is projected to reach $17.32 billion (USD) in 2023, according to a report from the market research group Research and Markets.

 “This role is in demand in midsize to larger firms, even some smaller ones,” Gulley says.
 “Firms that handle a lot of litigation have an especially great need for an e-discovery specialist.”